FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Experimental Results

-Tab.~\ref{Table:stgan} summarizes the performance of DeepTag in tackling the attributes manipulation with STGAN.
-In the experiments, the manipulated attributes include removing hair into bald, adding mustache, wearing eyeglasses, and changing into pale skin.
-Experimental results have shown that our DeepTag can perform well in the three former attributes manipulation, but susceptible to the skin color changing.
-The main reason is that the manipulation region is larger and the intensity is drastic than others.
-We also observe that the size of the input image has a positive impact on performance.
-Large size image can provide more space for embedding message and can survive in GAN-based manipulation more easily.
+Tab.~\ref{Table:eff_2} presents the performance of FakeTagger in dealing with attribute editing by employing STGAN.
+The manipulated attributes include removing hair into bald, adding mustache, wearing eyeglasses, and changing into pale skin.
+Experimental results have shown that our FakeTagger can perform well in the three former attributes manipulation, but susceptible to the skin color changing.
+The main reason is also that the manipulation region is larger and the intensity is drastic than other three attribute editing.

-Tab.~\ref{Table:stargan} presents the performance of DeepTag in dealing with StarGAN.
-The manipulated attributes include turning hair color to blond, changing gender, and facial expressions (angry \& happy).
-Among these four facial attributes manipulation, the hair color changing is the most moderate one involving less region manipulation.
-Experimental results show that our DeepTag achieve an average accuracy of 90.8\% on the hair changing manipulation.
-However, DeepTag gives an accuracy of 78.1\% on the gender manipulation that involves the whole skin modification.
-In tackling the facial expression manipulation, DeepTag reaches an accuracy nearly 85\% on the two common facial expression manipulation.
-Compared with the performance on STGAN and StarGAN, we can notice that the performance of DeepTag on STGAN is better than StarGAN due to the less artifact existed in STGAN.

-StyleGAN indicates the entire synthesis which receives an input image and reconstructs it with less observable artifacts.
-In our experiments, we evaluate the performance on $1024\times1024$ size image with a pretrained model provided by StyleGAN\footnote{ {\url{https://github.com/Puzer/stylegan-encoder}}}.
-Experimental results show that DeepTag achieves an accuracy of more than 95.1\% on the large resolution facial images.
-It is interesting to explore the performance of low resolution with StyleGAN, but training StyleGAN for entire synthesis is extremely time-consuming and computing resource-intensive.

-According to the experimental results of DeepTag on the three GANs, we can easily find that the input image size has a positive impact on the recovering message, while the manipulated region has a negative impact on the embedded message retrieval.
-Furthermore, advanced GANs with less artifact in the synthesized images could also reduce the negative impact in message retrieval.
-Similarly, the advanced GANs could also be employed for creating realistic DeepFakes in the future.